 Lathe Machine Definition:

-A lathe machine is a machine tool which removes the undesired material from a rotating workpiece in the form of chips with the help of a tool which is traversed across the work and can be feed deep into the work.
+A lathe machine is a machine tool that removes the undesired material from a rotating workpiece in the form of chips with the help of a tool that is traversed across the work and can be feed deep into the work.

 It one of the most versatile and widely used machine tools all over the world.